-Nanak Dev, the first guru of the Sikhs and founder of the Sikh religion, was born to Hindu parents in a town which today is known as Nankana Sahib of Pakistan.
+Nanak Dev, the first guru of the Sikhs, and founder of the Sikh religion, was born to Hindu parents in a town which in modern times is known as Nankana Sahib, of Pakistan.

 Daulatan, the midwife delivered the infant Nanak from his mother Tripta Devi early one dark morning.
 Nanaki cuddled close to her new brother.
 The babe's father Kalu ji called Hardyal the astrologer to cast the newborn's horoscope.

 Guru Nanak was born April 15, 1469 A.D. to Tripta Devi and her husband Mehta Kalu of the Hindu Katri clan.
 The Birthplace of Guru Nanak has changed names over the centuries and has been known since his birth as Nankana, a town in Pakistan.
 Nankana belonged to the northern part of Punjab before partition.
 Modern day Nankana is predominantly Muslim.

 Guru Nanak's actual date of birth is obscured by changes to historic calendars and by full moon festivals.
 Controversy shrouds attempts to adjust the Nanakshahi calendar to a fixed rather than a variable date.

 Ancient records indicate Nanak Dev to have been born in the year 1526 of the Vikram Samvat ancient Indian calendar.
 Depending on the calendar used for conversion, Guru Nanak's birth has been calculated to have occurred during the full moon either in March, or April, as well as November of 1469 A.D.